intellectivelab/docs.intellectivelab.com/_docs/unity-react/installation/unity-7-installation-guide/master-key.md

 ![generate-master-key-at-cc](master-key/images/generate-master-key-at-cc.png)

-## Use generated master key for Unity instance deployment
+# Use Generated Master Key for Unity Instance Deployment

-### Master key at application's web.xml file for WebSphere Liberty Profile
+## Master key at application's web.xml file for WebSphere Liberty Profile

 In this case, the master key is specified at application's `web.xml` file in the same way as the location of main Unity configuration
 file (`vSpaceConfigURL` one).